hsukenooi/hsukenooi.github.com/jobs.markdown

 ---

 # {{ page.title }}
-These are job postings that friends have sent me.
-If you're interested in any of these jobs let me know and I'll get you in touch with the right person.
+These are job postings friends have sent me.
+If something sounds interesting, let me know and I'll get you in touch with the right person.

 * [UI / UX Designer](http://arrayhealth.com/careers/ui-ux-designer), Array Health
 * [Full Stack Software Engineer](http://www.realself.com/about/jobs#dev), Realself.com